***This training program is currently on hold***

 Jeffrey Yates, LCSW, TEP, is a psychotherapist in private practice in Los Angeles and Director of the Psychodrama Institute of Los Angeles.
 Since 1994, Jeffrey has been certified as a Trainer, Educator, and Practitioner of psychodrama, sociometry, and group psychotherapy by the American Board of Examiners in Psychodrama, Sociometry, and Group Psychotherapy.
 Jeffrey has been a grant recipient of the National Endowment for the Arts and the DC Commission on the Arts and Humanities.
 He was also the founding artistic director (1990-1995) of DC Playback Theater in Washington DC.

-Jeffrey is currently serving as president of theAmerican Board of Examiners in Psychodrama, Sociometry, and Group Psychotherapy, the organization that certifies practitioners and trainers in the North American region.
+Jeffrey served as past president of theAmerican Board of Examiners in Psychodrama, Sociometry, and Group Psychotherapy, the organization that certifies practitioners and trainers in the North American region.
 He is a fellow and former Executive Council member of the American Society of Group Psychotherapy and Psychodrama.
 Jeffrey has worked as a clinician in both inpatient and outpatient mental health and addiction programs.
 He has provided psychodrama services and conducted workshops for Promises Treatment Centers, Sierra Tucson, The Caron Foundation, and the One80 Center.
 Jeffrey has been a trainer and supervising clinician with the psychodrama section, Saint Elizabeths Hospital (formerly The National Institute of Mental Health), Washington DC (1989-95).

 Jeffrey has been a keynote presenter for many professional conferences including the US Center for Substance Abuse Prevention and the Psychotherapy Networker, formerly known as the Family Therapy Networker.
 He has experience as a corporate and management consultant for organizations including The United States Justice Department and the United States Postal Service.